datanav/docs/DTLReferenceGuide.rst

        |
        | Takes a list of dictionaries in and outputs a single list of key+value tuples.
          For each key+value pair in the dictionaries one pair is added to the output list.
-Non-dict values are ignored.
+Non-dictionary values are ignored.
+Note that entities are dictionaries, so you can use this function with them.
      - | ``["items", ["list", {"A": 1, "B": 2}, {"C": 3}]]``
        |
        | Returns ``[["A", 1], ["B", 2], ["C", 3]]``.